Master of Research in Forensic Cyberpsychology (M.Res.)

-Earn a Master of Research in Forensic Cyberpsychology and navigate the investigative methodology and human psychology behind cybercriminal behavior.
+Earn a Master of Research in Forensic Cyberpsychology and learn all about the psychology of cybercriminal behavior.

 Capitol Tech has the unique resources and partnerships for students to progress in this field.
 In addition to learning from the world-leading expert in Cyberpsychology, Dr. Mary Aiken and other award-winning faculty, students may have opportunities for research collaborations with the National Security Agency (NSA), the Department of Defense (DoD) and other related agencies and organizations.
 The university’s proximity to the nation’s technology hub of Washington, D.C. and the DMV ensures prospective students will find many internships and job opportunities available to them with leaders of the industry.